 Warlick has been recognized personally for her performance.
 In 2013, members of the Women's Basketball Coaches Association named her the Spalding Maggie Dixon Division I Rookie Coach of the Year.
 She was selected by the AP and league coaches as the 2013 SEC Women's Basketball Coach of the Year, and members of the Tennessee Sports Writers Association also chose her as TSWA Women's Basketball Coach of the Year that season.

 Warlick and her staff also continue to build for the future on the recruiting trail.
-They have welcomed seven McDonald's All-Americans in three seasons and feature two of the top three players in the 2013 signing class in Russell and DeShields as well as top-10 players in Bashaara Graves (No. 5, 2012) and Jaime Nared (No. 6, 2014).
+They have welcomed seven McDonald's All-Americans in four seasons and feature two of the top three players in the 2013 signing class in Russell and DeShields as well as a top-10 player in Jaime Nared (No. 6, 2014).
 Te'a Cooper, a 2015 signee, was considered a top 5 player by several rating services.

 After Warlick helped shape the direction of Lady Vol basketball as an assistant on Summitt's staff for more than a quarter of a century, the pupil took on greater responsibility and oversaw daily supervision of the basketball office during the 2011-12 season.
 She also handled a large measure of the media obligations after Summitt's Aug.
 23, 2011, announcement regarding the diagnosis of early onset dementia, "Alzheimer's type."